-BACKGROUND: Camp Devens was established in 1917 as a temporary training area for soldiers during World War L. In 1932, the site was named War I. In 1932, the site was named Fort Devens and made a permanent installation with the primary mission of commanding, training, and providing logistical support for non-divisional troop units.
-The land in the former Fort Devens Sudbury Training Annex was purchased by the U.S. Army in 1942 and was used as a training location for troops and a storage area for ammuni-tions.
+BACKGROUND: Camp Devens was established in 1917 as a temporary training area for soldiers during World War I. In 1932, the site was named Fort Devens and made a permanent installation with the primary mission of commanding, training, and providing logistical support for non-divisional troop units.
+The land in the former Fort Devens Sudbury Training Annex was purchased by the U.S. Army in 1942 and was used as a training location for troops and a storage area for ammunitions.
 The Annex remained active until its placement on the BRAC list in 1995.
-Pursuant to Comprehensive Environmental Response, Compensation, and Liability Act (CER-Environmental Hesponse, compensation, and Liability Act (CER-CLA), the Sudbury annex was placed on the National Priorities List (NPL) in 1990 because of environmental con-mination according with biotoxic tamination associated with historic underground storage tanks, ammuni-tion demolition areas, fire training areas, and disposal of various labora-tory waste.
-Since its placement on the NPL, remedial activities were completed at contaminated sites, and long-term remedial activities undertaken where necessary to ensure protective-ness.
+Pursuant to Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Sudbury annex was placed on the National Priorities List (NPL) in 1990 because of environmental contamination associated with historic underground storage tanks, ammunition demolition areas, fire training areas, and disposal of various laboratory waste.
+Since its placement on the NPL, remedial activities were completed at contaminated sites, and long-term remedial activities undertaken where necessary to ensure protectiveness.
 The Annex was deleted from the NPL in 2002.
 Continuing activities include operation, maintenance, and monitoring at a landfill site (Area of Concern A7) and evaluation of land use controls.
 In 2005, ownership of most of the site transferred to the U.S. Fish and Wildlife Services as the Assabet River National Wildlife Refuge.
-As required under regulations, a review must be conducted every five ears to ensure human health and the years to ensure human health and the environment is protected.
-More detailed information on this site can be found on the U.S. Environmental Protection Agency (EPA) web page at: https://cumulis.epa.gov/supercpad/cur-sites/csitinfo.cfm?id=0100685.
+As required under regulations, a review must be conducted every five years to ensure human health and the environment is protected.
+More detailed information on this site can be found on the U.S. Environmental Protection Agency (EPA) web page at: https://cumulis.epa.gov/supercpad/cursites/csitinfo.cfm?id=0100685.